 When it comes to probate, there is always a chance that somebody could be trying to trick, scam and scheme their way into saving money – or even taking someone’s money.
 You’ll see all sorts of tricks like fake checks.
 It’s not just getting a check and forging a signature.
 People will go out of their way to print off a three-folded check with perforated edges.
 They’ll print out fake IDs and present them.
 They’ll even create fake death certificates if they have to.
 When it comes to scheming, scamming, conning or whatever you want to call it, there are many ways in which a fraud can try to trick you.
 Of course, there’s also many ways in which you can make sure that you avoid scams, cons and frauds.
-Thankfully, these are easy tips and nothing too detail oriented.
+Thankfully, these are easy tips to follow,

 If something seems too good to be true, you may be onto something